Fast Track Master’s Programs

 ---|---|

-MS in Biotechnology | A cumulative GPA of at least 3.20 and completed BIOL 2311, BIOL 2312, and BIOL 2281; or equivalent courses. |
+MS in Biotechnology | A cumulative GPA of at least 3.20 and completed BIOL 2311, BIOL 2312, and BIOL 2281; or equivalent courses |

-MS in Mathematics | A cumulative GPA of at least 3.20 in all mathematics and statistics courses |
+MS in Mathematics | Major GPA of at least 3.20 |

-MS in Molecular and Cell Biology | A cumulative GPA of at least 3.20 and completed BIOL 2311, BIOL 2312, and BIOL 2281; or equivalent courses. |
+MS in Molecular and Cell Biology | A cumulative GPA of at least 3.20 and completed BIOL 2311, BIOL 2312, and BIOL 2281; or equivalent courses |

-MS in Physics | A cumulative GPA of at least 3.20 in a minimum of 30 semester credit hours of upper-division courses that include PHYS 3411, PHYS 3312, PHYS 3330, PHYS 3416, PHYS 4301, and PHYS 4311 |
+MS in Physics | A cumulative Major GPA of at least 3.20 and completion of PHYS 3411, PHYS 3312, PHYS 3330, PHYS 3416, PHYS 4301, and PHYS 4311, each with grade of at least B+ |

 Which graduate courses will replace which undergraduate courses?